chimay/wheel/README.md

 new circle.
 Answer yes, and call this circle `shell`.

 Now that you have your group ready, you can start the search with `<M-w><M-g>`.
-It will open the grep special buffer.
+It will open the grep dedicated buffer.
 Hit tab, and launch the edit mode.
 You are now in a buffer where you can edit and propagate your changes.
 So, we use the classic `:%s/old_var_name/new_var_name/g` to replace all the occurences of the old var name.
 Then, just *:write* the buffer to apply these changes to all your shell scripts.

 Want to go back to previous state ?
-You can undo your substitution in the special buffer, and write again.
+You can undo your substitution in the dedicated buffer, and write again.

 You can of course reuse the `shell` group for later refactoring.